alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_091_eng.md

 One day, Director Imazawa brought a photo book.

-The photo book featured southern seas, with many photos taken with the camera lens half-submerged underwater, creating compositions where above and below water were divided right at the screen center.
+The photo book featured southern seas, with many photos taken with the camera lens half-submerged underwater, creating compositions where above and below water were divided right at the screen centre.
 Beautiful (presumably) South Pacific waters with high transparency.
 Clear footage was captured and featured where above and below water were indistinguishable.

 "Like this, I'm wondering if we can create underwater, submarine footage that doesn't look different from above water or in air," said the director.

-Normally, underwater processing involves first changing character colors with color direction to look appropriate, then adding water undulation through photography processing like wave glass effects, creating enough effects to clearly indicate "this is underwater!"
+Normally, underwater processing involves first changing character colours with colour direction to look appropriate, then adding water undulation through photography processing like wave glass effects, creating enough effects to clearly indicate "this is underwater!"
 But the idea was to deliberately not do that and aim for surprisingly transparent water.

 We ran various tests using actual production animation for processing tests.

-In cuts where above and below sea surface fit simultaneously in the screen like those photo books, indeed, it seemed fine to paint above and below water with the same colors (actually, we painted underwater areas slightly darker).
+In cuts where above and below sea surface fit simultaneously in the screen like those photo books, indeed, it seemed fine to paint above and below water with the same colours (actually, we painted underwater areas slightly darker).
 We achieved the intended transparent feeling as aimed.

-However, in cuts where the camera was above water (sea surface) showing underwater parts through water, we found it felt better to properly differentiate above and below water colors.
+However, in cuts where the camera was above water (sea surface) showing underwater parts through water, we found it felt better to properly differentiate above and below water colours.
 Ultimately, it was case-by-case.
 The important thing was not that "water doesn't exist" but that it "appears as if water doesn't exist."
-However, we decided to minimize wave glass processing in photography.
+However, we decided to minimise wave glass processing in photography.

 Underwater seemed workable this way, but the problem was indoor aquariums.
 In the story, a large aquarium for raising Coo was newly installed in the separate research room.
 Coo swims around inside it.